-If you need more information on setting up attributes in general, check out our Person and Family Field Guide.
+If you need more information on attributes in general, our Person & Family Field Guide has everything you'll need to know.

 Workflows

 We've seen how workflows can be added at the program level, but they can also be added to individual step types.
 As you might have guessed, the key difference is that workflows added to a step type will only be used for that particular step.